-An analyses of the high-and low-payoff activities will make life better and productive.
-Any lawyer can put these 9 tips to use and benefit immensely.
+An analysis of the high-and low-payoff activities will make life better and productive for you.
+Any lawyer can benefit by putting these 9 tips to use.

 By Odette Pollar (California)

 The good news is that time management techniques remain fairly constant.
 So you do not need to necessarily search for the newest trick, technique or product (although these do exist).
 Rather, you need to remember to consistently use what you know.

 The challenge with managing time is that it is not a one-time process or an annual event.
 You must be alert to creeping disorganization and bad habits.
 Watch out for the little things that keep popping up to steal your time away from what really matters.
 As you progress in private practice or ascend to partner, the low-payoff little things transform, making them harder to identify.
 But they are still there.